Cosmian/kms/documentation/README.md

 #### Installing Latex

-WARING: this is a BIG install
+WARNING: this is a BIG install

 ```sh
 # LateX